 - Impact on real estate and construction lending landscape

 - Outstanding issues addressed by bank regulator FAQs

 - Contributing additional capital to an existing HVCRE loan

-- Cash contributed by second mortgage on property
+- Cash provided by the second mortgage on a property

 - Soft costs as contributed capital